-Make 2015 the year that your organizational plans and personal dreams come true!
+Make this the time that your organizational plans and personal dreams come true!
 Setting realistic, measurable goals will help you achieve these things.
 Not sure how to start?
 Here are some tips to set achievable goals.

 Based on a vision of the future or an overall objective, what is one thing that would improve your life or the organization’s effectiveness dramatically?
 Whether it pertains to getting healthy, ridding yourself of debt or improving organizational performance, think of one key thing that would give the biggest boost and then make that your goal.